stephenlunt/msc-dissertation-scenic-rides/README.md

 ## Project Commands

 Before running the project, you must have the core dependencies installed.
-This includes [Node.js](https://nodejs.org/en) and a emulator (such as [Xcode](https://developer.apple.com/xcode/) or [Android Studio](https://developer.android.com/studio)).
+This includes [Node.js](https://nodejs.org/en) and a emulator (such as [Xcode](https://developer.apple.com/xcode/) or [Android Studio](https://developer.android.com/studio)). `npm install` is required before first-run.

 ### Development environment